karnking/world_currency/README.md

 # Technology Stack Used 💻

 - React: The application is built using the React JavaScript library.
-- TailwindCSS: used for quick and efficient styling.
+- TailwindCSS: used for quick, efficient, and responsive styling.
 - Redux: For global efficient state management

 ## Features :sparkles: